Was it an advantage to be an Israelite?

 “Therefore, if you died with Christ from the basic principles of the world, why, as though living in the world, do you subject yourselves to regulations—“Do not touch, do not taste, do not handle,” which all concern things which perish with the using—according to the commandments and doctrines of men?
 These things indeed have an appearance of wisdom in self-imposed religion, false humility, and neglect of the body, but are of no value against the indulgence of the flesh” (Colossians 2:20-23 NKJV).

 Death is often considered the most feared phenomenon among humans.
 It raises the question: how can someone who has embraced death through Christ still fear it while professing to be a Christian?
 The harsh truth is that one cannot enjoy the benefits of a physical life and be with Christ simultaneously.
 Christ did not expect to be recognized as Lord by physical humans.
 Reflect on the dishonour of a security officer striking His face in front of a sinful world (John 18:22).
 How can someone profess to follow Christ yet be reluctant to bear the same disgrace that Jesus faced?
 In reality, only a few can truly acknowledge Jesus as Lord.
-The requirements of Christianity can be overwhelming for those, deeply attached to the material world.
+The requirements of Christianity are too overwhelming for those, deeply attached to the material world.

 There is a belief that being a descendant of Israel carries specific benefits.
 Some may take pride in this heritage, sometimes at the expense of other ethnic groups.
 Yet, this idea is based on a misunderstanding.
 While the descendants of Abraham were promised material wealth, the core tenets of Christianity stress the renunciation of worldly possessions, viewing them as inconsequential.
 Jesus championed this viewpoint, especially for those seeking to be part of the so-called first fruits.
 The significance of Christianity should not be considered trivial.